 The Nature of E. Coli

-E. coli are a large and diverse group of bacteria found in the environment, foods, and intestines of people and animals.
+E. coli is a large and diverse group of bacteria found in the environment, foods, and intestines of people and animals.

-Ingesting just a small amount of e. coli can cause an infection.
-Something as simple as a slightly undercooked hamburger contaminated with E. coli can wreak havoc on the digestive track, ranging from mild discomfort to hospitalization.
+Ingesting just a small amount of e.
+Coli can cause an infection.
+Something as simple as a slightly undercooked hamburger contaminated with E. coli can wreak havoc on the digestive tract, ranging from mild discomfort to hospitalization.

 When cattle are slaughtered and processed, E. coli bacteria in their intestines can get on the meat.
 If meat is untreated prior to grinding, the affected pieces are mixed with more meat, contaminating an entire batch.